KQM-git/TCL/characters/pyro/diluc.md

 | Total Talent Value \(3 DoT procs\) | 824% |
 | Motion Value | 341%/s |

 * The ICD for **Dawn** follows a 5-hit rule on elemental application rather than the standard 3-hit rule.
+* The initial hit of **Dawn** has 2U Pyro application.
 * Pyro infused autos have 1U worth of Pyro application.
 {% endtab %}
 {% endtabs %}